kitten guide

 • Price: ~$1.50–2/day

-• Available at: Supermarkets (Countdown, New World), PetDirect, The Warehouse
+• Available at: Countdown, New World, The Warehouse, PetDirect

 • Best for: Budget-conscious owners who still want decent nutrition

-IAMS doesn’t have the prestige of Royal Canin, but their kitten formula is genuinely well-formulated for the price.
-It includes DHA from fish oil, real chicken as the first ingredient, and appropriate vitamin/mineral levels for growth.
+IAMS doesn’t have the branding of Royal Canin but the kitten formula is properly put together.
+Real chicken first ingredient, DHA from fish oil, appropriate vitamin and mineral levels for growth.
+It does what it says.

-The supermarket availability is a bonus — you can grab it on your regular shop.
+The supermarket availability is genuinely useful — you can grab it at Countdown on your regular shop instead of making a separate pet store run.

 Also worth considering

-Purina Pro Plan Kitten — Mid-range option with good protein levels and DHA.
-The wet food (Kitten Chicken in Jelly) is particularly good and kittens tend to love it.
+Purina Pro Plan Kitten — Mid-range with solid protein levels and DHA.
+The wet version (Kitten Chicken in Jelly) is particularly popular and kittens tend to eat it eagerly.
 Available at most NZ pet retailers.
+See our full Pro Plan dog food review for brand context, though cat formulations follow different approaches.

 ZIWI Peak Chicken — Air-dried, all life stages including kittens.
-Outstanding quality but extremely expensive for a growing kitten (~$8–12/day).
-Better as a topper or treat than sole diet for most budgets.
+Outstanding nutrition, but at ~$8–12/day for a growing kitten it’s a significant spend.
+Better used as a meal topper than a sole diet unless budget isn’t a constraint.
+For similar premium quality at different price points, consider ACANA dog food or Black Hawk, though these are dog-specific formulations.

 Wet vs dry vs both

-• Wet food provides hydration (cats are notoriously bad drinkers), is more palatable, and is closer to a cat’s natural diet.
+Wet food: provides hydration (cats are notoriously bad at drinking enough water), more palatable, closer to a cat’s natural diet.

 How much to feed